vocdoni/dvote-rs-ffi/README.md

 # DVote Rust FFI

-DVote Rust is a special Rust repository, targeted to build the libraries needed by DVote Flutter Native, to run expensive computations on mobile devices.
+DVote Rust is a special repository on top of [dvote-rs](https://github.com/vocdoni/dvote-rs), targeted to build native libraries for DVote Flutter Crypto to run expensive computations on mobile devices.

 They can be used with the C Foreign Function Interface on any of the compatible platforms and architectures.
 - Android
   - ARMv7
   - ARM 64
   - x86
+  - x86_64
 - iOS
   - ARM 64
   - x86_64